How to Sell a Dental Practice:

 Once the dental practice value and price has been determined, marketing a dental practice will be the next step.
 A dental broker will help create marketing material to share everything about your practice with potential buyers.

 Creating a Prospectus (material that shares both narrative and financial information) will be key to highlighting what makes your dental practice special.
 This material should be marketed to dentists looking to buy a dental practice in dental practice listing directories.

 Determine Which Type of Dental Practice Transition is Right for You

 The dental practice sales process can be customized for what is best for you.
 Common types of dental practice transitions and purchase options can include a “Phased Buy in” where you have room to hire an Associate for a year or so, and then sell them 50% or 100% when they are ready.

 Another type of dental practice transition is the “walk away” sale where you find the right buyer and execute a reasonable transition period – then walk away without further obligation.

 Additionally, group dental practices and DSOs are becoming more popular with multiple practitioners sharing overhead and expanding hours and services.
 It’s worth determining what your practice can afford before determining the best type of dental practice transition or purchase option for you.

 Determining How to Sell a Dental Practice is Easier with

 Your dental broker will help craft the best custom exit for you.
 Each decision you make might create a few more that you didn’t expect.
 An experienced dental practice transition consultant can see these obstacles and challenges early and ensure you stay on point as the process becomes more complicated.

 Remember, your dental practice transition expert relies on years of experience navigating complicated transitions.
 Your patients may not understand every nuance of a complicated dental procedure, but they trust you, with years of specialty experience, to guide them.
-Your transition consultant will be committed to the same support on your journey – lean on them, and it can make all the difference.
+ADS Dental Transitions will be committed to the same support on your journey – lean on us, partner with dental brokers you can trust.